-These are the resources I have found most helpful in my journey to freelancing freedom through blogging.
+These are the resources I have found most helpful in my online business journey.
 Please note that some of these links are affiliate links.
 That means that I will receive a commission if you decide to purchase the product.
 Everything I recommend (that costs money) I have personally used and truly believe provides value.
 If I have not used the product myself I will let you know in the description.

 I wrote it for busy moms who want to start their own online business but have no idea HOW to start.
 It’s based on my experience as a corporate mom who struggled after returning from maternity leave 3 years ago.
 I wanted to take my corporate skills and create my own online business so I could have the flexibility to balance work and family a little bit better.

-I finally quit my corporate job in January and became completely self-employed in August.
+I finally quit my corporate job in January 2016 and became completely self-employed in August 2o16.
 I broke down how I started my own business into 12 easy to follow steps that can be completed in 45 days.

 This book is for any mom who wants to take her passion and skills and turn them into a profitable business.
 I cover actionable steps related to tracking finances, handling taxes, deciding on a business structure, practical time management strategies for building a business while still having time for your family, and much more!